Mino26/Orange-HRM-Project-/README.md

   <li>Availability of the required software builds and versions.</li>
   <li>Completion of test enviorment setup and configuration</li>
 <li>Preparation and documentation of test cases, ensuring coverage of all relevant scenarios</li>
-</li>Confirmation of readliness from stakeholders or project management</li>
+<li>Confirmation of readliness from stakeholders or project management</li>

 </ol>